 With that in mind, we set up the Strategic Science & Technology (SS&T) unit some time ago, with a remit to ‘bring the future to life’.
 "Our aim is to keep BAT a step ahead of the curve, seeking out new technologies, consumer trends and business models, and providing options for the company going forward," explains Phil Giesler, who set up the unit.
 Giesler joined BAT R&D from Unilever, where he had led category R&D and venture capital funds.
 "What attracted me to BAT is that, in an industry in the midst of momentous change, it needs to quite radically adapt its approach to innovation.
 One of the ways our SS&T unit is helping transform BAT’s approach to innovation is by building new capabilities that embrace open innovation – looking externally to tap into bigger and better propositions.
 We are harnessing skills and technologies developed outside BAT, from leading universities and their spin-out businesses through to companies in very different sectors.

 "Inhalation science, heating technology, integrated electronics, battery efficiencies, new materials, fluid dynamics, biotechnology, manufacturing techniques and aesthetic design are just some of the rapidly evolving technologies and areas of research that form part of what we do now.
 Adopting advances developed elsewhere, such as new types of batteries from the mobile phone sector or aerosol delivery systems from the pharmaceutical industry, can greatly benefit us.
-Our potentially reduced-risk products comprise an array of technologies – we realise we can’t do it all.
+Our new category products comprise an array of technologies – we realise we can’t do it all.
 Involving others can add great value," says Giesler.

 Recognising the need to build knowledge and expertise within BAT by bringing in new skills from outside, we hired an electronic and electrical design engineer from Dyson, a leader in innovation from Procter & Gamble and an expert in behavioural sciences from Nestlé.
 "The result is a broader mix of people with a wide-ranging skill set and with very different experience bases and approaches to innovation," says Giesler.